sentialabs/scarlet/README.md

 ## Using TLS/SSL in your development environment

 This project is a working hands-on example of how you can set up your local machine with a fake TLS/SSL certificate and access your locally running instance of the Bloomreach web application via HTTPS instead of HTTP.
-You can find an article describing how to create your own fake certificates here: [FIXME]
+You can find a blog post describing how to create your own fake certificates here: [FIXME]

-The project itself is a very minimalist Bloomreach project that has virtually no features other than configuration for making HTTPS work (and only for the URLs that I mention here).
+The project itself is a very minimalistic Bloomreach project that has virtually no features other than configuration for making HTTPS work (and only for the URLs that I mention here).
 Its only function is to serve the default homepage and supply the bare minimum CMS, thus demonstrating that content and CMS functions are working correctly over HTTPS.

 You can build and run the project in the usual way:
 ```